Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

 This Act has several purposes.
-You will see it brings together laws from the Judicature Act 1908 and the Supreme Court Act 2003 into one statute.
+You will find these purposes listed below.
+The Act aims to bring together laws from the Judicature Act 1908 and the Supreme Court Act 2003 into one statute.
 It also continues the High Court, the Court of Appeal, and the Supreme Court.
-You will find this Act sets out how these courts work.
-It covers things like their constitution and jurisdiction, practice and procedure, and judicial officers.
-This includes how officers are selected, appointed, and what conditions they work under.
-This Act also makes provision for other related matters.
+The Act provides for the constitution and jurisdiction of these courts.
+It also covers their practice and procedure.
+You can find information about the judicial and other officers in these courts.
+The Act makes provision for other related matters.
 It aims to improve the transparency of court arrangements while keeping judicial independence.
 This Act does not change New Zealand's commitment to the rule of law and the sovereignty of Parliament.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.